IN THIS ARTICLE

 ProKnow's Identity and Access Management (IAM) facilitates the management of user access to groups of resources.
 It comprises Workspaces, Roles, and Users.
 This article explains the purpose of these entities in ProKnow and offers a general method for setting up your organization.

 A user is an entity (usually a person) who uses the system.
-A user must be assigned to exactly one role.

 Setting Up Your Organization

 A well-defined group hierarchy will allow you to keep the number of resource assignments to a minimum.
 Here are a few things to keep in mind as you set up your groups:

 - A user is an explicit member of a group if they belong to the group.